 Here’s a good tip to keep in mind: when using the help function on the ATO website, be very precise about the keywords used to search topics.
 If you are too wordy, it will send you down a rabbit warren and you may give up.

-If you’d like help simplifying the relationship with your accountant, why not try out REEP?
+If you’d like help simplifying the relationship with your accountant, why not try reep today – contact us to find out how.
 REEP uses real, constantly updated data to create forecasts and reports for your small business you can easily share with others.